PaloAltoNetworks/ansible-pan/docs/modules/panos_admin_module.rst

 Return Values
 -------------

-Common return values are documented here :doc:`common_return_values`, the following are the fields unique to this module:
+The following are the fields unique to this module:

 .. raw:: html